-Locking your bike in public places
+Locking your bike

 Two cyclists who had their bikes being removed in Sha Tin created the ‘Who stole my bike’ facebook page to help put pressure on the government to change the practice of removing bikes with only 24 hours notice and to install more bike parking areas.
 To quote the facebook page, the actions to remove the bicycles are inappropriate because: